-DTL points out that in lean times, there may be a temptation to see compliance training in such areas as a tick-box exercise, doing the minimum required, but that is a false economy.
+Develop Training points out that in lean times, there may be a temptation to see compliance training in such areas as a tick-box exercise, doing the minimum required, but that is a false economy.
 Training shortfalls in these areas can result not only in death or life-changing injury for workers but reputational damage for businesses, fines and even criminal prosecution and imprisonment of managers responsible.

 Changing attitudes towards training

-To try to change attitudes towards training in these areas, DTL has published white papers explaining its concept of the ‘continuous learning loop’.
+To try to change attitudes towards training in these areas, Develop Training has published white papers explaining its concept of the ‘continuous learning loop’.
 This model ensures that rather than employees undergoing training that is quickly forgotten, learning is a continuous process, keeping the techniques and procedures required for safe working and systems front of mind.

 The white paper on confined spaces is available to download here.